Child’s Attitude: 7 Positive Parenting Tips

 Focus On Listening Without Interrupting

-Give your child your full attention during conversations.
-Avoid interrupting or finishing their sentences.
 This shows respect for their thoughts and feelings.
-Listening attentively helps you understand their perspective better.
-It also teaches them to listen to others with patience.
+It also teaches them to listen with patience when someone else speaks.

 Use Encouraging Words